unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 - Wired USB keyboard should work
 - Some keyboards that has USB Hub on board does not work.
 - **Keyboard should be without a hub, without a battery system.
 Connecting directly to the keyboard that requries charging will break the Micro Journal**
+- **Keyboards that has many LEDs or has high power demand is not recommended to be connected to the Micro Journal**

 # Customizing Start and Sleep Animation